FabioCirruto/Pokedex/README.md

 # Pokedex
 <p align="center"><img src="https://github.com/FabioCirruto/Pokedex/assets/20417501/bb5d3b51-5b9d-4ada-b170-d92b72b0c27d" alt="Screenshot" width="50%"></p>

-Pokedex is an iOS application that allows users to browse a list of Pokémon and by name.
+Pokedex is an iOS application that allows users to browse a list of Pokémon and search by name.
 The app is built using clean architecture principles, with features including a clean separation of concerns, dependency injection.

 # Features